 - 1. The defendant intended to touch the plaintiff.

 - 2. The defendant did touch the plaintiff.

 - 3. The touching was

 - ► Harmful OR

-- ► Offensive.
+- ▶ Offensive.

 - 4. The plaintiff did not consent to the touching.

-But what if the case you consult does not offer the rule so neatly?2 Consider this statement of the rule from the Pechan v.
+But what if the case you consult does not offer the rule so neatly?
+Consider this statement of the rule from the Pechan v.
 DynaPro, Inc., 622 N.E.2d 108, 117 (Ill.
 App.
 Ct.
-1993).3 Imagine your assignment in the instant case is to determine whether your client has a claim against a stranger who walked up to your client and, entirely without warning, provocation, or explanation, punched them in the nose.
+1993).
+Imagine your assignment in the instant case is to determine whether your client has a claim against a stranger who walked up to your client and, entirely without warning, provocation, or explanation, punched them in the nose.
 Assume that the police arrested the defendant for the act on grounds that it was a criminal offense.

 Battery is defined as the willful touching of another person.
 Parrish v.
 Donahue, 110 Ill.
 App.
-3d 1081, 1083 (1982).4 The touching may be by the aggressor or a substance or force put in motion by the aggressor.
+3d 1081, 1083 (1982).
+The touching may be by the aggressor or a substance or force put in motion by the aggressor.
 Razor v.
 Kinsey, 55 Ill.
 App.
 605, 614 (1894).
 An action for battery does not depend on the hostile intent of the defendant, but on the absence of the plaintiff's consent to the contact.
 Cowan v.
 Ins.
 Co. of N. Am., 22 Ill.
 App.
 3d 883, 893 (1974).
 "To be liable for battery, the defendant must have done some affirmative act, intended to cause an unpermitted contact."
 Mink v.
 Univ. of Chi., 460 F. Supp.
 713, 717 (N.D.
 Ill.
 1978).
 But see Nicholls v.
 Colwell, 113 Ill.
 App.
 219, 222 (1903) (where the party inflicting the injury is not doing an unlawful act, the intent to harm is material).
 Moreover, actions may be brought against an employer for intentional injuries "expressly authorized" by the employer.
 Meerbrey v.
 Marshall Field & Co., 139 Ill.
 2d 455, 464 (1990).

 First, note that the first sentence does not even mention the plaintiff's consent.
 Further down in the paragraph, however, the court referred to "the absence of the plaintiff's consent" and "unpermitted contact."
 So, is lack of consent an element in this version of the rule?
-Here, the court used two different phrases, "willful touching" and "affirmative act, intended...."
+Here, the court used two different phrases, "willful touching" and "affirmative act, intended ...."
 Are they they same or different?
-The second sentence, the parenthetical after the citation to Nicholls, and the last sentence seem to explain the rule, but are they elements of it?
-This discussion does not seem to mention "harmful" or "offensive" at all.
+The second sentence, the parenthetical

-- 2: In addition to this example, you might find it instructive to read the Fllippi opinion in Chapter 30. - 3: Stop a moment: What is the source of this opinion?
+- 2: In addition to this example, you might find it instructive to read the Fllippi opinion in Chapter 48. - 3: Stop a moment: What is the source of this opinion?
 Consult table T1 in the Bluebook or Appendix 1(B) in the ALWD Guide.
 Where is this court in its jurisdiction's hierarchy?
 Which other courts does this opinion bind, if any? - 4: I've modified the citations in this excerpt to abbreviate them and make them consistent with current citation rules.
 Note which courts the Illinois Appellate Court cited here.
 Which of the opinions it cited are binding on it?

-Figure 4.1: Is boxing a civil battery?
+Figure 5.1: Is boxing a civil battery?
 Generally, no, because the boxers consent to the touching that happens.
 But what if, after a boxer goes down and the referee blows the whistle to indicate the fighting should stop, the other boxer keeps punching?
 "Kick boxing" © 2007 Hiroyuki Ishizawa.
 CC license https://flic.kr/p/zXPzt.